 NEW YORK, Aug 21 Global equity markets edged

-higher on Thursday, with the S&P 500 hitting an all-time high,
+higher on Thursday, with the S&P 500 hitting a new all-time

-as U.S. and German data drove confidence on economic growth and
+high, as U.S. and German data drove confidence on economic

 Data on German private-sector growth reassured investors